 A relapse on drugs is a common problem during the recovery process.
 It can be difficult for both the patient and those around them when relapse strikes.

-If you’re looking for a supportive environment for rehabilitation, choose Apex Recovery Center.
+If you’re looking for a supportive environment for rehabilitation, choose Apex Recovery San Diego.
 We are experts in the recovery process, offering many programs for those with an addiction.
 With highly trained staff and custom facilities, recovery is around the corner.